lgessl/patroklos/README.md

 - a data set (like the names of certain columns/features): `DataSpec`,
 - a model (like the fitter function, which features to add to the predictor variables from the pheno data): `ModelSpec`, and
-- a plot assessing a model's performance (e.g. that you want to plot the rate of positive predictions against the precision): `PerfPlotSpec`.
+- a plot assessing a model's performance (e.g. that you want to plot the rate of positive predictions against the precision): `Ass2dSpec`.

 ## Read the docs